thoughtspot/rest-api-sdk/Java/doc/models/type-4-enum.md

 # Type 4 Enum

-Type of user group.
-LOCAL_GROUP indicates that the user is created locally in the ThoughtSpot system.
+Type of user.
+LOCAL_USER indicates that the user is created locally in the ThoughtSpot system.

 ## Enumeration